[For whose sake I have lost all things]

-I’ve needed God to be the lifter of my head quite a bit in this uncertain season of my life, but It’s when I feel the most conflicted that I’m also most certain that God is faithfully covering me with His feathers.
+I’ve needed God to lift my head quite a bit in this challenging season of my life, but It’s when I feel the most conflicted that I’m also most certain that He is faithfully covering me with His feathers.

 It’s always in my grief and distress that I hear Him the loudest and understand Him the most.
 It’s in the struggle that He offers encouragement or assistance, even if it’s simply a new lesson and perspective.
 This is still worth so much more than gold to me.

 “For You are my help; I will sing for joy in the shadow of Your wings.” –Psalm 63:7